metarelate/metOcean-mapping/lib/metocean/etc/readme.md

-This file should contain a configuartion file, of the form:
+This folder must contain a configuartion file, called metocean.config, of the form:

 [metocean]
 staticData = /path/to/the/static/data/location/